ADT comes in many flavors. We compare the original ADT with its DIY sibling ADT Self Setup.

 And you may also need to shell out some extra cash for any equipment upgrades you add on.
 The bad news is that you might not know what that extra cost is until your installation actually happens.

-But if you go with a standard ADT package, your equipment costs are rolled into your monthly service fee, and you could technically get an ADT system for nothing more than $100.
+But with most ADT plans, your equipment costs are rolled into your monthly service fee, which means no big out-of-pocket costs to get started.

-If you go with a Blue by ADT DIY security system, you'll need to pay for all the equipment you want up front.
-Blue's build-your-own security kit starts at around $110, but it only includes the bare minimum: your security system hub and the keypad.
+If you go with a ADT Self Setup DIY security system, you'll need to pay for all the equipment you want up front.
+ADT Self Setup's build-your-own security kit starts at around $110, but it only includes the bare minimum: your security system hub and the keypad.
 There's not even one sensor included.

 However, other packages include between 8 and 15 pieces, which include those important sensors that you need.
 Those range anywhere from around $200 to $350, but only one of those packages includes a security camera.

 The higher-end $350 package has a doorbell cam.
-So if you add cameras to your Blue by ADT setup, it's definitely going to raise that price.
-And Blue by ADT's cameras range from $60 for their indoor camera to $200 for their smart camera options.
+So if you add cameras to your ADT Self Setup, it's definitely going to raise that price.
+And ADT Self Setup's cameras range from $60 for their indoor camera to $200 for their smart camera options.

 ADT monitoring costs

-The best thing about Blue monitoring is it's just like nearly every other DIY home security system out there: straightforward, simple, and cheaper.
+The best thing about ADT Self Setup monitoring is it's just like nearly every other DIY home security system out there: straightforward, simple, and cheaper.

-No matter what equipment package you choose with Blue, pro monitoring is going to run you $20 a month.
+No matter what equipment package you choose with ADT Self Setup, pro monitoring is going to run you $20 a month.
 That will include the mobile app, smart home control, and video monitoring (if you add cameras to your system).

-But Blue by ADT actually lets you opt out of monthly monitoring altogether.
-So if you don't want a monthly fee at all, you automatically get access to the Blue by ADT mobile app, meaning you can keep an eye on your home and your security system sensors all by yourself.
+But ADT Self Setup actually lets you opt out of monthly monitoring altogether.
+So if you don't want a monthly fee at all, you automatically get access to the ADT Self Setup mobile app, meaning you can keep an eye on your home and your security system sensors all by yourself.

 But just remember that if you do opt for self-monitoring, that means it's up to you to call for help if something happens.

-Up-front costs, ADT’s up-front costs are cheaper because with Blue you have to pay for all of your equipment up front.
-But when you look at monthly monitoring fees, Blue by ADT is cheaper, and it also gives you the option to drop monitoring altogether.
+ADT’s up-front costs are cheaper because with ADT Self Setup you have to pay for all of your equipment up front.
+But when you look at monthly monitoring fees, ADT Self Setup is cheaper, and it also gives you the option to drop monitoring altogether.

 Once again, there is no family resemblance between these two when you look at installation.
 For scoring the installation section, we’re going to call it a draw.
 It depends on whether you’re more comfortable doing it yourself or relying on a stranger to come and make that happen.